bigtimecriminal/map_chart/README.md

 ## Make options, set in config.mk

 SIMPLIFY_PROPORTION (0.05) - Will pass this simplification factor to topojson when creating maps.

 REMOVE_LAYER ("") - Will remove the named layer from the finished data product.
-Currently the only valid options are "countries" and "states"
+Currently the only valid options are "countries" and "states".

-COUNTRY_ID_PROP [SOV_A3] - Sets the property used as an id for the country layer STATE_ID_PROP [postal] - Sets the property used as an id for the state layer
+COUNTRY_ID_PROP [SOV_A3] - Sets the property used as an id for the country layer.

+STATE_ID_PROP [postal] - Sets the property used as an id for the state layer.